torwhite/R-Intro/_episodes/06-sample-dataset-importing-data-and-packages.md

 ## Sample Dataset

--	One of the great and easiest ways to start experimenting with the analysis in R is by means of built-in sample datasets available in R. These datasets are available in their own package.
+-	One of the easiest ways to start experimenting with the analysis in R is by means of built-in sample datasets available in R. These datasets are available in their own package.

 -	Use the code provided in the script to load the dataset and then toggle through help function to know the complete information of the dataset.